Did Jewish people help the Arab conquest?

 Christian persecution of the Jews

 Their suspicions led to a new wave of Christian persecutions of Jews.
 They tormented Jews in the Roman Empire in the Eastern Mediterranean.
 Even the Visigoths tormented Jews, all the way on the other side of the Mediterranean.

 How did the Arabs feel about Jews?

-The Arabs, on the other hand, were fairly welcoming to the Jews.
+The Arabs, unlike the Romans, were fairly welcoming to the Jews.
 Many Jews moved from the Christian countries to the Islamic Empire at this time.

 Later on, in 1492, when Queen Isabella and King Ferdinand decided to throw all of the Jews out of Spain, many thousands of Spanish Jews travelled to the Ottoman Empire, or to North Africa.
 In these Islamic countries, the Jews were welcomed and lived in peace.